bcgov/ckanext-sso/pages/keycloak_how_to.md

     - Last Name:

 ### DELETE A USER
-1. Search for there IDIR or name
+1. Search for their IDIR or name
 1. Click
     1. The **Delete** button to far right of their entry
     2. On their **ID** and then the trashcan symbol - PREFERENCE